LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

 If there are no results, it should print `No results`.
 Again, you should use this *exact* message.

+{{% notice green "Tip" "rocket" %}}

+   To do this, you'll need to iterate over a `List` of jobs.
+Each job is itself a `Dictionary`.
+While you can get each of the items out of the `Dictionary` using the known keys (`employer`, `location`, etc.), think instead about creating a nested loop to loop over each `Dictionary`.
+If a new field is added to the job records, this approach will print out the new field without any manual updates to `PrintJobs()`.

+{{% /notice %}}

 {{% notice orange "Warning" "rocket" %}}

    To create new lines for your output, use `Environment.NewLine`.

-{{% /notice %}}

 Traditionally `\n` is a new line in Mac OS and `\r\n` is new line in Windows. `Environment.NewLine`  is the universal way to create a new line and works regardless of your operating system.
 Allowing code written on a Mac to pass unit tests when the same code is run on Windows.

-{{% notice blue "Note" "rocket" %}}

-   To do this, you'll need to iterate over a `List` of jobs.
-Each job is itself a `Dictionary`.
-While you can get each of the items out of the `Dictionary` using the known keys (`employer`, `location`, etc.), think instead about creating a nested loop to loop over each `Dictionary`.
-If a new field is added to the job records, this approach will print out the new field without any updates to `PrintJobs()`.

 {{% /notice %}}

-Test this method before moving on to your next step:
+Test this method manually before moving on to your next task:

 1. Save your changes.
 1. Run the project.